Ylianst/HTCommander/README.md

 ### Installation

 There are no installer, just [download the zip file](https://github.com/Ylianst/HTCommander/raw/refs/heads/main/releases/HTCommander-0.1.zip), extract and run.
-Except for Open Street map data, this tool does not access the internet.
+Except for Open Street Map data, this tool does not access the internet.

 ### Credits